cxlldhty/lr_scheduler_pytorch/README.md

 # lr_scheduler_pytorch
-Visualize the lr_scheduler in Pytorch
+This notebook plots the learning rate curve using different learning rate schedulers implemented in pytorch.